chavocito/terraform-beginner-bootcamp-2023/README.md

 # Terraform Beginner Bootcamp 2023

-## Semantic Versioning
+## Semantic Versioning :mage:

 This project is going to use semantic versioning for its tagging.
-[semver.org](https://semver.org)
+LMV [semver.org](https://semver.org)